iniakunhuda/iniakunhuda.github.io/_tabs/about.md

 ---

-Hey there 👋, my name is Miftahul huda and I am a fullstack developer.
+Hey there 👋, my name is Miftahul Huda and I am a fullstack developer.
 I have experience contributing and leading multiple projects such as E-grocery App, Marketplace, Agency, and Super Apps for internal team.
 I find satisfaction developing digital products that have good performace and have a nice user experience.

 Born and raised in 🇮🇩 Surabaya, Indonesia.
 Received my bachelor's degree on Informatics at Trunojoyo Madura University.
 Currently working as a mobile developer, and organized GDG Surabaya & Surabaya Dev.